bsidesbrisbane/production/cfc.md

 Please note the following key dates:

-* May 16, 2025: Call for content closes.
-* May 24, 2025: Speaker shortlisting process begins.
+* May 24, 2025: Call for content closes and speaker shortlisting process begins.
 * June 07, 2025: Speaker list contacted and confirmed.